hawley-jeffrey-bah/payment-accuracy/website/pages/programs/hhs-administration-for-children-and-families-acf-head-start.md

   cyp6_atp1_8: Training
   cyp7_app1_8: Audit, Change Process, Training
   cyp7_atp1_8: Training
+  cyp7_ucp1: '933.24'
+  cyp7_ucp1_1: HHS is unable to determine the specific documentation that the Head
+    Start funding recipient failed to provide.
+In some instances, the Head Start funding recipient did not provide transaction level detail to support expenditures therefore, HHS could not determine the nature of the individual expenditures or the documentation required.
+In all instances, HHS is unable to determine if the payment is proper or improper without the documentation to conclude if the expenditures qualified as an allowable use of funds under the Head Start program.
   cyp8: Payments are unknown for the Head Start program because at the time of the
     HHS review, the available documentation was not available or sufficient to determine if the payments were proper or improper.
 For two large Head Start funding recipients